juanuys/juanuys.github.io/_posts/2020-10-28-development-practice-retrospective.md

 - subscribe to some of the [Gamasutra newsletters](https://www.gamasutra.com/newsletter-signup)
 - create a few gamedev-related alerts on [Hacker News](https://news.ycombinator.com/) with [alerthn](https://alerthn.com/)

 I spend maybe 20-30 minutes on catching up on these every day, and the rest I just delete.
-I try and spot the timeless items, like game design gems, or insightful interviews with designers.
+I try and spot the timeless items, like game design gems, or insightful interviews with designers, and I [bookmark](https://pinboard.in/u:opyate/t:gamedev/) those.

 ## Figure out what it is I really want to do